 Go to Kathie Lee Gifford’s favorite restaurant

 Kathie Lee Gifford loves Alabama Jack’s, a dive bar and restaurant in North Key Largo, and she has told many stories on her various talk shows about her (slightly tipsy) escapades here.
-The restaurant is basically a roadside shack, tucked into some magroves on a murky canal, and people in boats come in after a day of fishing and pull up to the little dock for an afternoon of fresh fish and strong drinks.
-The same band has been playing here for almost 30 years or so, and when the Alabama Jacks clog dancers aren’t doing their thing, Kathie Lee has been known to grab the mic and sing a song or two.
-And this is all absolutely true!
+The restaurant is basically a roadside shack, tucked into some mangroves on a murky canal, where people arrive by Harley-Davidson or by fishing boat for an afternoon of fresh fish and strong drinks.
+The resident honky tonk band has played here for almost 30 years, and when the Alabama Jacks Clog Dancers aren’t doing their thing, Kathie Lee has been known to knock back a drink or two and then grab the mic and sing.
+This is all absolutely true.
 Take a look and listen:

 GayCities can be reached at [email protected].